 - In the event that we have to apply any sanction, this will not be done lightly or without due consideration and conversation.

 - Complaints will be recorded, and these records will be accessible to future committees so that ongoing issues can be dealt with effectively in their proper context.

-2)Someone, usually the Inclusions Officer (IO), will get back to you and make sure that your complaint is understood.
+2)Someone, usually the Inclusions Officer (IO), will get back to you as soon as possible and make sure that your complaint is understood.

-3)The IO will take the complaint back to the committee, and a course of action will be decided upon.
+3)The IO will take the complaint back to the committee in a confidential manner, and a course of action will be decided upon, with your consent.

 If repeated complaints are made against someone with no improvement, we may ask them not to come to CeilidhSoc events in future, either for a period of time or indefinitely.
 This is a last resort, and we will generally operate a three-strike policy before we consider it.

 5)The results of any action will then be fed back to the person who complained, and if they and the committee are satisfied with the resolution, that is the end of the process.
 All conversations will be recorded confidentially for committee use (present and future).